Dec 14, 2010

 JAD: Tries to grab the guy's hand.

-I look up, the train is getting closer.
+WESLEY AUTRY: And each time I grabbed his hand, we'd slip apart.
+You know, he slipped, I look up, the train is getting closer.
 I grab his hand again, we'll slip apart.
 The train is closer.

 WESLEY AUTRY: The first train car just grazed my cap.

-JAD: Oh my god.
+JAD: Oh my God.

 JAD: Train car went right over them.

-JAD: Wow.
+JAD: Wow!

 ROBERT: Have you—did you ever ask yourself at this point, like, "What am I doing here?"
 I mean, he asked it.
 "What am I doing here?"
 What about you?

 WESLEY AUTRY: Well, I can hear my—I can hear the two ladies who have my daughters standing in between their legs.
 I can hear my daughters screaming.
 So when that train come to a stop I yelled up from underneath the train, "Excuse me, I'm the father.
-We're Okay.
-I just want to let my daughters know that—that I'm Okay, because I know that they are worried about me."
+We're okay.
+I just want to let my daughters know that—that I'm okay, because I know that they are worried about me."
 Everybody started clapping.

 JAD: Can I ask you a question?
-So, the point at which you said you heard a voice ...
+So the point at which you said you heard a voice ...

 WESLEY AUTRY: Yes.

-JAD: ...that said, "I can do this."
+JAD: ... that said, "I can do this."

 WESLEY AUTRY: "I can do this."

 WESLEY AUTRY: He was a stranger.
 Total stranger.
 But you know what?
 The mission wasn't com—completed.
-I was chose that.
+I was chose for that.

-JAD: You felt chose?
-Like you—you were ...
+JAD: You felt chose—like, you—you were ...

 WESLEY AUTRY: I felt chosen.
 I felt like I was the chosen one.